 4 Minute ReadTopic: debt

-When it comes to money, all of us have made a few foolish mistakes now and then.
-It’s the car we can’t afford, the personal loan we should’ve never made, or the mortgage that nearly sent us to bankruptcy.
+When it comes to money, most of us have made a few foolish mistakes here and there.
+It’s the car we can’t afford, the personal loan we never should’ve made, or the mortgage that nearly sent us to bankruptcy.

 So why do we keep making these same mistakes?

 Most likely, we mismanage money because of a faulty belief system—something we learned from a parent, teacher, friend, or even culture as a whole.

 While it would be easy to sit back and blame others for falling for these myths, the most important thing to do is realize they are myths in the first place.

 So, with that in mind, here are six of the most foolish money myths we’ve fallen for:

 The Truth: Some tools help you fix things.
 Other tools help you break things.
 So, in that sense, debt is a tool . . . consider it a sledgehammer to your financial future.
 Another way of putting it: Debt is the enemy of your income.
 The monthly payments you send to MasterCard are monthly savings you could be putting toward your retirement, your kids’ college, and your down payment on a new house!